A quick look around

 This is the hall where the Residentie Orkest can truly shine – but there is plenty of room for other national and international orchestras, too.
 The pop programme will be organised in collaboration between Amare and The Hague’s PAARD pop concert venue.
 The Concert Hall will also host conventions and presentations.

 Amare’s third hall is the Conservatoriumzaal, which is located on the fourth floor.
 It is oval in shape and can be used in very flexible ways – with or without a podium, for example, as the stage can be retracted into the rear wall.
-This offers a range of possibilities: when using a small stage, the Conservatoriumzaal has a maximum capacity of 600 guests, and with a “normal”-sized stage, the number of seats is closer to 440.
+This offers a range of possibilities: the Conservatoriumzaal has a capacity of 300 guests.
 The hall has a rough, unpolished atmosphere: oak flooring, walls covered in wooden acoustic strips and plasterwork with a concrete look.
 The curtains, which can also cover the sides of the hall, are anthracite grey.
 This is a hall that lets you unwind while giving the performance all the room it needs.

 This hall is the Royal Conservatoire’s hall, and will host some 300 concerts and performances per year, such as the Young Talent Projects, auditions and concerts by the Conservatoire’s various departments.